Any program that guarantees earnings of $1000 every day, on autopilot and for the rest of your life is naturally going to attract your attention.

-Next up comes the scarcity tactics.
+Next up comes a warning about limited availability.
 “Automated Cash Cloud is only taking on 20 people per day for a 5 day period, and today is the last day.”

 I’m already concerned that Automated Cash Cloud is taking me in a dark direction.
-Early indications are that a number of ‘scam factors‘ are in place, so I’m cautiously monitoring everything that I see and hear.
+Early indications are that there could be a number of ‘scam factors‘ in place, so I’m cautiously monitoring everything that I see and hear.

-Building a website does of course require hosting, and I would like to just point out that you are told on the video that you will have to pay for hosting and that Automated Cash Cloud will earn a commission from you in the process.
+Building a website does of course require hosting, and I would like to just point out that you are told on the video that you will have to pay for hosting and in doing so, Automated Cash Cloud will earn a commission from you.

-Fair enough…they have at least revealed something that other websites don’t.
+Fair enough…they have at least revealed something that many other programs don’t.

 It was suggested that I go for the longest hosting term that I could afford, with 2 or 3 years being the suggestion that was so kindly circled for me in the image below.

-But the most worrying complaint is about what happens after you make payment, and the answer to that is…not a lot.
+But the most worrying complaint is about what happens after you make payment, and reports suggest that not a lot happens.

 But what appears to be happening is your details are then passed on to a 3rd party company who contact you and offer the necessary training to promote your website online.

-To make such extreme claims ($1000 per day on autopilot) requires a lot of justification, and the fact remains that whilst it is possible to earn a very good income online, it simply doesn’t happen overnight, on autopilot or with the press of the button.
+To make such claims ($1000 per day on autopilot) requires a lot of justification, and the fact remains that whilst it is possible to earn a very good income online, it simply doesn’t happen overnight, on autopilot or with the press of a button.

-Automated Cash Cloud fail to mention these most crucial points, and for a very good reason.
+Automated Cash Cloud fail to mention these most crucial points.

 My Automated Cash Cloud Verdict